 Step 3: Add Sugar

 A pinch of sugar may minimize saltiness of a dish, but note that high levels of sugar will prevent thickening.
-If this doesn't resolve the salt issue, then you can either lower the heat and add a root based slurry, or bring the heat up and add a cereal based slurry.
+If you add sugar and find your soup too thin, add another thickening slurry.

 Step 4: Add Acid